PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

     return 0;
 }
 ```
-Note: changing either reference changed the original object - in this case both caused concatenation of their strings.
+Note: changing either reference changed the refernced object - in this case, both reassignments caused concatenation of an extra string to the current string held in the referenced object.
 ````{code_example-end}
 ````